-- Missing Test Administrator (TA) and/or Test Proctor (TP) certificates when cross-checking training certificates to security forms. - Name on training certificate does not match the name on security form (e.g., Robert Zimmerman ~ Bob Dylan). - BTCs and DTCs acting as a TP or TA while other test sessions are active. - The Official Schedule of Testing submitted to OSDE is not complete or updated. - The Official Schedule of Testing does not include make-up testing sessions. - The Official Schedule of Testing was not submitted as a spreadsheet file (e.g., Excel, CSV, or Sheets) - Missing required fields on the Official Schedule of Testing. - The schedule does not include both accommodated and general test sessions. - Test schedule does not include SAT/ACT sessions in addition to the CCRA: Science & U.S. History Content sessions.
+- Missing Test Administrator (TA) and/or Test Proctor (TP) certificates when cross-checking training certificates to security forms and/or Official Schedule of Testing. - Name on training certificate does not match the name on security form or Official Schedule of Testing. (e.g., Robert Zimmerman ~ Bob Dylan). - BTCs and DTCs acting as a TP or TA while other test sessions are active. - The Official Schedule of Testing submitted to OSDE is not complete or updated. - The Official Schedule of Testing does not include make-up testing sessions. - The Official Schedule of Testing was not submitted as a spreadsheet file (e.g., Excel, CSV, or Sheets) - Missing required fields on the Official Schedule of Testing. - The schedule does not include both accommodated and general test sessions. - Test schedule does not include SAT/ACT sessions in addition to the CCRA: Science & U.S. History Content sessions.

-SE CU IRITY 3.
 Provide a detailed, written plan describing how security of the test materials is maintained at your district/building(s) and during test sessions.
-Include specific procedures to maintain the security of test booklets, test tickets, answer documents, and access codes prior to, during, and after testing sessions.
-4. Provide your district's detailed, written plan for the transfer of secure testing documents to and from an Alternate Site of Instruction (e.g., hospital, juvenile detention center, homebound, etc.).
-Required, even if your site did not use an alternate site.
+Include specific proceduresto maintain the security of test booklets, test tickets, answer documents, and access codes prior to, during, and after testing sessions.

-Refer to the Test Preparation Manual for comprehensive requirements required for securing testing materials, including receiving and transporting testing materials, as well as the requirements for testing at an alternate site.
+Refer to the Test Preparation Manual for comprehensive requirements mandatory for securing testing materials, including receiving and transporting testing materials, as well as the requirements for testing at an alternate site.